yaskovdev/blog/source/_posts/2024-11-29-first-glance-at-genetic-programming.md

 One classic (and somewhat artificial) example of the problem that can be solved by the genetic algorithms is the backpack problem.

-It goes like this.
-You have a backpack and a set of items.
+It goes like this: You have a backpack and a set of items.
 Each item has a weight and a value.
-You have to put the items into the backpack so that the total weight does not exceed the maximum weight of the backpack and the total value of the items is maximized.
+You need to pack the items into the backpack so that the total weight does not exceed its maximum capacity, while maximizing the total value of the items.

 For example, you have a backpack that can hold `5 kg` and the following items: